french new wave film logo French New Wave and int'l cinema of the 50s, 60s, and 70s

 By the time he became a teenager, Truffaut was already a serious student of cinema, creating folders for his favourite filmmakers in which he filed away articles clipped from newspapers and movie magazines.
 He impressed his friends with his many feats of knowledge and was looked upon as a “living cinematheque.”
 His erudition was primarily the result of dedicated movie attendance at cinemas and film clubs.
 There were over four hundred movie houses in post-war Paris; two hundred of these were around the Truffaut apartment.
 The post-war years were also the golden age of the film society and Truffaut wasted no time in becoming part of the movement.
 “I was fanatic about joining,” he said, “I had this compulsion to join and become part of these places where films were programmed, presented and discussed.”

-It was at these clubs, such as the Delta, which presented classic cinema of the thirties by directors such as Jean Renoir and Sacha Guitry, that Truffaut learnt to analyse the aesthetics of cinema in depth.
+It was at these clubs, such as the Delta, which presented French movies of the thirties by directors such as Jean Renoir and Sacha Guitry, that Truffaut learnt to analyse the aesthetics of cinema in depth.
 The greatest film-school of all was Henri Langlois' Cinematheque Francaise where he was exposed to the widest range of cinema from silent classics to countless foreign films from around the world.
 It was here that he first fell in love with American cinema and the work of such directors as Orson Welles, Howard Hawks, and Alfred Hitchcock.

 After starting his own cinema club, Cercle Cinemane (the Movie Mania Club) in 1948, Truffaut met Andre Bazin who would have a great impact on his professional and personal life.
 Bazin was a brilliant critic and the head of another cinema society at the time.
 He became a friend and mentor to Truffaut and would help him out of various financial and criminal situations in the coming years.